Sales tax rates in Washington are destination-based, however prior to July 1, 2008, they were origin-based.

 Distribution and conclusion of payments

-Mitigation payments are distributed at the end of each quarter.
-The annual loss is fixed, and the payment is based on the offset of the previous quarter.
-For example, the June 2018 mitigation payment will be for the months of January, February, and March 2018.
+Through June 30, 2020, mitigation payments were distributed at the end of each quarter.
+The annual loss was fixed, and the payment was based on the offset of the previous quarter.
+For example, the June 2018 mitigation payment was for the months of January, February, and March 2018.

-All mitigation payments will end September 30, 2019.
-Mitigation payments to an individual jurisdiction may end sooner, if a jurisdiction’s voluntary compliance revenue and marketplace facilitator/remote seller revenue exceeds its loss of local sales tax revenue.
+Mitigation payments to an individual jurisdiction ended if a jurisdiction’s voluntary compliance revenue and marketplace facilitator/remote seller revenue exceeded its loss of local sales tax revenue.

 Funding and management of the mitigation program

-A committee of local government representatives advises the Department of Revenue.
+Through June 30, 2020, a committee of local government representatives advised the Department of Revenue.

 Local sales tax mitigation

-- the local sales tax was negatively impacted by the change to destination-based sales tax; and
+- The local sales tax was negatively impacted by the change to destination-based sales tax.

 Taxes imposed after June 30, 2008

-Some taxes imposed after June 30, 2008 are considered when determining the voluntary compliance revenue offset and the marketplace facilitator/remote seller offset.
-See the chart below:
+Through June 30, 2020, some taxes imposed after June 30, 2008 are considered when determining the voluntary compliance revenue offset and the marketplace facilitator/remote seller offset.

 See the list of local sales and use taxes to determine whether they are considered in annual losses.